pickr02/cumbria-moths/core/docs/docs-github-setup.md

 ![GitHub settings button](./images/settings-button.png)

-Click the *Settings* button and a dialog will appear with a bunch of links down the left-hand side.
+Click the *Settings* button and a page will appear with a bunch of links down the left-hand side.
 Under *Code and automation* you will see the *Pages* link.
 Click on this link.
 That will you to a GitHub pages view like this one:

 ![GitHub Pages dialog](./images/pages-dialog.png)